 While accuracy levels can vary from brand to brand, any commercially available glucose meter and testing strips will fall within 20 percent of ideal lab values.

 You should test your blood sugar immediately upon waking up.
 That way, if your glucose levels are abnormal, you can take steps to fix this.

 You can quickly and easily test your blood sugar at home by using a glucose meter or a continuous glucose monitoring system.

 Yes, but you’ll need a continuous glucose monitoring system to do so.
 For more information, visit our page on CGM systems.

-Inaccuracy rates can be higher than normal during a patient’s first day of using a CGM system, also when taking certain medications or over-the-counter pain relievers or supplements.
+Inaccuracy rates can be higher than usual during a patient’s first day of using a CGM system or when taking certain medications, over-the-counter pain relievers, or supplements.
 These systems generally increase in accuracy when they have been worn for a while.
 Keep in mind that the latest CGM systems do not require calibration.